wayneeseguin/graft/doc/values-from-aws-secrets-manager.md

 ```

 ## Can I retrieve secrets stored as binary?
-It is not currently possible to retrieve secrets in binary as spruce is primarily a tool for working with text based formats.
+It is not currently possible to retrieve secrets in binary as graft is primarily a tool for working with text based formats.
 If you need to push something binary consider base64 encoding your binary data and pushing that as a string.

 ## What IAM permissions are required?